aadarwal/resources/README.md

 I think this might be the most incredible way to learn quantum mechanics, because it is basically all of the math and physics approaches that I had to get across a bunch of classes at Chicago collapsed into incredible and great teaching.
 2. A Modern Introduction to Quantum Mechnaics, James Townsend, Textbook,
 3. Principles of Quantum Mechanics, R Shankar, Textbook,
-4. Quantum Mechanics, David Tong, Compiled Notes,
+4. Lectures on Quantum Mechanics, David Tong, Compiled Notes,
 6. Essence of Linear Algebra, 3B1B, Video Series,
 7. IB Physics Higher Level, Tsokos, Textbook